-Sweet potato is one one of the sweet gifts gifted to us by nature.
-Along with it’s sweet taste, it is loaded with various nutrients and minerals and has numerous health benefits.
-Sweet potato variety with white or pale yellow flesh are less sweet and moist than those with red, pink or orange flesh.
-Based on the production volume, sweet potato ranks as fifth most important food crops in the world.
+Sweet potato is one of the sweet gifts gifted to us by nature.
+Along with its sweet taste, it is loaded with various nutrients and minerals and has numerous health benefits.
+Sweet potato variety with white or pale yellow flesh is less sweet and moist than those with red, pink, or orange flesh.
+Based on the production volume, sweet potato ranks as the fifth most important food crop in the world.

 Sweet potato holds first rank (super-food) in nutrition among vegetables.
-Sweet potato when eaten with skin have more fibre than oat meal.
+Sweet potato when eaten with the skin, has more fiber than oatmeal.
 It protects cigarette smokers from emphysema and also helps in fetal development and also helps in alleviating muscle cramps which are often related to potassium deficiency due to its high potassium content.
 It also contains magnesium, a crucial mineral for de-stressing which promotes relaxation and calmness and also provides nerve health.
-As a nutraceutical, it can be formulated into semi-solid food products like soups, beverages, breakfast cereals, in desserts etc.
+As a nutraceutical, it can be formulated into semi-solid food products like soups, beverages, breakfast cereals, in desserts, etc.

 The sweet potato is a dicotyledonous plant.
-It’s edible part is tuber.
-They are mostly confused with yams but sweet potatoes carry more nutritional value than yams and yams are comparitively bigger in size than sweet potatoes.
-It is considered as a cheapest source of anti-oxidants.
+Its edible part is the tuber.
+They are mostly confused with yams but sweet potatoes carry more nutritional value than yams and yams are comparatively bigger in size than sweet potatoes.
+It is considered the cheapest source of anti-oxidants.

-It’s leaf contains various phenolic acids such as – caffeic acid, caffeoylquinic acid derivatives like – chlorogenic acid, isochlorogenic acid, hydroxyl cinnamic acid etc. It’s root contains coumarins like – scopolatin, esculetin, umbelliferone, peonidin, cyanidins etc. and various triterpenes and steroids like – beta – amirin acetate, bohmrylacetate and friedelin.
-It’s tuber root contains various alkaloids like – calystegine B1, calystegine B2, calystegine C1, calystegine B3 and ipomine.
-It’s root is a rich source of carbohydrates such as – starch, sugar and dietary fiber.
-It’s root and leaf contain anthocyanins like – carotenoids (beta-carotene, leutine) and also contain tannins like – Phlobatannin and it’s leaf contains flavonoids such as – tiliroside, astragalin, rhamnocitrin, rhamnetin and the leaf also contains saponins and enzymes like – chitinases.
+Its leaf contains various phenolic acids such as – caffeic acid, caffeoylquinic acid derivatives like – chlorogenic acid, isochlorogenic acid, hydroxyl cinnamic acid, etc. Its root contains coumarins like – scopoletin, esculetin, umbelliferone, peonidin, cyanidins etc. and various triterpenes and steroids like – beta – amirin acetate, bohmrylacetate and friedelin.
+Its tuber root contains various alkaloids like – calystegine B1, calystegine B2, calystegine C1, calystegine B3 and ipomine.
+It’s root is a rich source of carbohydrates such as – starch, sugar, and dietary fiber.
+Its root and leaf contain anthocyanins like – carotenoids (beta-carotene, leutine) and also contain tannins like – Phlobatannin and it’s leaf contains flavonoids such as – tiliroside, astragalin, rhamnocitrin, rhamnetin, and the leaf also contains saponins and enzymes like – chitinases.

-Sweet potatoes are also rich in fibre.
-This high fibre is beneficial in weight loss.
+Sweet potatoes are also rich in fiber.
+This high fiber is beneficial in weight loss.

 Top 10 Health Benefits of Sweet Potato